27 Full Sun Perennials For Sun-Drenched Gardens

 - Hardy to USDA zone : 3

-Learn More: See our guide on how to grow sage from seed to flower – and learn about the different varieties of sage, including their taste and usage.
+Learn More: See our guide about the different types of sage, including their taste and usage.

 Stonecrop (Sedum)